markusthoemmes/serverless-operator/mtls-demo/script.md

 ## Install ServiceMesh and Serverless operators

-This installs Serverless from our code right now, but will be via OperatorHub once we release Serverless 1.15.

-To run this, the requirements from [README](../README) apply, so you'll have to have the following prereqs.

-- `podman` aliased to `docker` or `docker` (17.05 or newer)
-- `bash` (4.0.0 or newer)
-- `make`
-- `yq` (3.4.0)

-Also note the `DOCKER_REPO_OVERRIDE` variable, which will have to be set to the registry that should be used for the images to be built on.
-Examples can be `docker.io/$username` or `quay.io/$username`.
-It is assumed that either `podman` or `docker` (whichever you use) are setup to be able to push to those registries.
+This installs Serverless from images pushed for this branch right now.
+Serverless 1.15 will support this in an actual release.
+If you need to mirror the images, all image references in [the CSV](../olm-catalog/serverless-operator/manifests/serverless-operator.clusterserviceversion.yaml) will have to be mirrored accordingly, prior to installation.
+In the same way, `quay.io/openshift-knative/serverless-index:v1.14.3` will have to be available (it's part of [`catalogsource.bash`](../hack/lib/catalogsource.bash))

 ```
-export DOCKER_REPO_OVERRIDE=my.registry.com/path
-make images install-mesh install-operator
+make install-mesh install-operator
 ```

 ## Create a wildcard certificate to use for the respective domain